-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown on this application.
+Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart.
+See income chart here.

 Should I fill out an application if I received a letter this school year saying my children are approved for free meals?

 Please read the letter you got carefully and follow the instructions.
 Call the Department of Business & Finance at (518) 377-4666, ext.
 50712 if you have questions.

 My child’s application was approved last year.
 Do I need to fill out another one?

 Yes.
 Your child’s application is only good for that school year and for the first 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.

 I get WIC.
 Can my child(ren) get free meals?